 Practice, Practice, Practice

 When first learning a new skill, it is important that your practice sessions are frequent and close together.
-Consider ways to get extra dental assessment exposure like volunteering for intake assessment or asking for some time with the facility dentist when they are holding clinic.
+Consider ways to get extra dental assessment exposure, like working in Intake and completing the Receiving Screenings or asking to work with the facility dentist when they are holding clinic.
 Once you have your system in place, dental assessment sessions can be less frequent but need to happen regularly enough to keep up your system and skill.

 What is Normal?